frankshaka/vuex-class-modules-sample/README.md

 - Support working with Vue components, in a type-safe way;
 - Support working outside Vue components, in a type-safe way;
 - (Optionally) Support property watching, in a type-safe way;
+- (Optionally) Support unit testing, in a type-safe way;

 I've searched through a bunch of Vuex type-safe libraries, and found `vuex-class-modules` the most satisfying with the above requirements.